-The goal of ER, as shown by the above example, is to partition entities within a given dataset into disjoint sets such that those within the same set are considered equivalent.
-To achive this, Stitcher first “stitches” together entities with shared identity attributes (i.e., stitch keys).
-Next, transitive closure is performed based on heuristics that we have developed in assigning priorities to the attributes.
-And finally equivalence classes are efficiently derived through standard union-find algorithm .
+The goal of ER, as illustrated by this example, is to partition entities within a given dataset into disjoint sets such that those within the same set are considered equivalent.
+To achive this, Stitcher first “stitches” together entities with shared identity attributes we call stitch keys.
+Next, a transitive closure is performed based on heuristics that we have developed in assigning priorities to the attributes.
+Finally, the equivalence classes are efficiently derived through standard union-find algorithm .
 This is the essence of Stitcher.

 Preliminary concepts

 The conceptual data model underlying Stitcher is a multigraph.
-Within this multigraph, a node can either be a stitch node or data node.
-Each data node represents the “raw” entity as ingested from the data source; its corresponding stitch node is a standardized representation that is used for stitching.
-An edge between two stitch nodes can either be a stitch key (undirected) or relationship (directed).
-A unique stitch value is associated with each stitch key such that it forms a clique.
+Within this multigraph, a node can either be a data node or a stitch node.
+Each data node represents a “raw” entity as ingested from the data source.
+A data node is connected to a stitch node, which contains its standardized representation that is used for stitching.
+An edge between two stitch nodes can either be a stitch key (undirected) or a relationship (directed).
+A unique stitch value is associated with each stitch key, and a set of nodes connected via stitch keys with the same stitch value forms a clique.
 Figure [fig:graph1] shows an instance of a connected component of a stitch multigraph with overlapping cliques.

 A connected component in the stitch multigraph represents the basic unit of work for ER.
-While the majority of connected components are of reasonable sizes (e.g., 20 to 50 stitch nodes), the real challenges center around effective strategies for handling very large connected components—or also commonly known as hairballs .
-For example, the current version of the InXight Drugs resource has a hairball close to 30,000 stitch nodes spanning across 15 data sources.
+The majority of connected components the ER produces are of reasonable sizes (ca. 10 to 50 stitch nodes), and the real challenges center around effective strategies for the handling of very large connected components, commonly known as hairballs .
+For example, the current version of the InXight Drugs database has a hairball containing nearly 30,000 stitch nodes spanning across 15 data sources.
 Developing strategies to untangle large hairballs is the primary challenge for Stitcher.

 Equivalence classes in a connected component are explicitly represented as sgroup nodes in the stitch multigraph.
 Entities that share a common sgroup node are considered equivalent.
-There can be multiple instances of sgroup nodes for a given stitch node, with each instance perhaps reflects a specific algorithmic strategy or version.
-Figure [fig:graph1] shows that there is only one equivalence class as determined by the underlying ER algorithm for the given connected component.
+There can be multiple instances of sgroup nodes for a given stitch node, where each instance perhaps reflects a specific algorithmic strategy or version.
+Figure [fig:graph1] shows an example of a connected component with only one equivalence class (sgroup) as determined by the underlying ER algorithm.

 Stitch keys

 Stitch key is a core concept in Stitcher.
 It defines how entities are matched, which, in turn, determines how cliques and connected components are formed.
-By virtue of its importance, the stitch key should reflect the true identity of the entity as much as possible.
-Depending on the entity type, the stitch key can be generic (e.g., synonym) or very specific (e.g., molecular hash key).
-For drug entity type, Stitcher relies on the following stitch keys for each entity:
+By virtue of its importance, a stitch key should reflect the true identity of the corresponding entity as specifically as possible.
+Depending on the entity type, its stitch key can be generic (e.g., synonym) or very specific (e.g., molecular hash key).
+For the “drug” entity type, Stitcher relies on the following stitch keys for each entity:

 N_Name.
 This is the most generic stitch key available.
-Stitch values associated with this stitch key can be any established names or nomenclature; e.g., tradenames, INN (International Nonproprietary Names), USAN (United States Adopted Names), IUPAC (International Union of Pure and Applied Chemistry).
+Stitch values associated with this stitch key can be any established names or nomenclature: tradenames, INN (International Nonproprietary Names), USAN (United States Adopted Names), IUPAC (International Union of Pure and Applied Chemistry), etc.

 I_UNII, I_CAS, I_CID, I_CODE.
-These stitch keys represent (i) unique identifiers assigned to the entity by a well-known registrar (e.g., the U.S. Food and Drug Administration in the case of UNII) or (ii) internal company code.
+These stitch keys represent (i) unique identifiers assigned to the entity by a well-known registrar (e.g., the U.S. Food and Drug Administration in the case of UNII) or (ii) internal company codes.
 I_UNII, I_CAS, and I_CID are specific to drug (or substance in general) entity type, whereas I_CODE can be used for any type of identifiers.
 The decision to use specific stitch keys over generic ones ultimately rests on the strategies used for ER.